gurre/shardcoordinator/README.md

 | Renew fails (I/O error, timeout, or ConditionalCheckFailed) | Immediately transitions from leader to follower state | Leader stops running immediately |
 | Still partitioned | Keeps trying tryAcquire as a follower.
 All calls will fail while the old lock row is present and unexpired | Only one leader exists; your demoted node stays passive |
 | Lock row expires (TTL) or another node overwrites it | Regular tryAcquire eventually succeeds; this node may become leader again | System converges to exactly one leader |

-### Why This Design Excels

-- **Minimal split-brain exposure**: The longest a partitioned leader can "believe" it is still leader is one RenewPeriod, not the full LeaseDuration.
-The implementation immediately transitions to follower state on any renewal failure.

-- **Instant state transitions**: When a renewal fails, the coordinator immediately flips its internal state to follower.
-Applications checking `IsLeader()` will see the state change right away, enabling rapid response to leadership changes.

-- **Robust lock management**: The lock row stays intact until its TTL passes or another node overwrites it with the enhanced condition expression.
-DynamoDB's atomic conditions ensure only one owner at a time while enabling seamless handoffs.

-### Optional Hardening

-If you want still faster reaction to a lost lock, lower RenewPeriod for more frequent renewal attempts, or implement custom error handling and back-pressure strategies in your application logic.

 ## Leadership Lifecycle